The Riot Within: Reception

-The Riot Within received mostly positive reviews by both the independent and mainstream media.
+Publishers Weekly described The Riot Within as a "tell-all memoir" in which King recounted his childhood, the 1991 beating by Los Angeles police officers, the Los Angeles riots, later legal proceedings, and his struggles with alcoholism.
+The review concluded that, although the book was "by no means groundbreaking", King's account of his own story was "an interesting read".

+Kirkus Reviews was more critical, writing that the book "rarely plumbs new depths of insight on America's struggles with racial violence".
+The review said King was strongest when sharing personal details, but found that the book's courtroom and historical material often overwhelmed its personal reflection.

 Amazon categorization controversy

 The Riot Within was classified by Amazon as a "Criminal Biography" and was listed next to books about serial killers, mob bosses and hackers.
 Amazon did not respond to a request for a comment from the Los Angeles Times about the error.
-The book was eventually re-classified under "Memoir and Historical".
+The book was eventually reclassified under "Memoir and Historical".